dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 };
 ```

-There’s a lot in there, but basically it finds the image created from the initial Markdown rendering pass, wraps it in figure and link markup, injects the appropriate classes/attributes from the Images Responsiver config declaration, and then replaces the original image with the new markup.
+That’s a pretty dense chunk of code, but here’s what it does: it finds the image created from the initial Markdown rendering pass, wraps it in figure and link markup, injects the appropriate classes/attributes from the Images Responsiver config declaration, and then replaces the original image with the new markup.

 ## PhotoSwipe configuration

-With the markup done, I shifted focus to the PhotoSwipe JavaScript that would scan the list of images and create an array for the gallery.
+With the markup done, I shifted focus to the PhotoSwipe configuration JavaScript that would scan the list of images and create an array of objects for the core PhotoSwipe code to display.

 All of my code to set up PhotoSwipe is in a **`photoswipe-dom.js`** file, included on image gallery posts.
-It’s a long file, so I’ll just highlight a few things.
+It’s a long file, so I’ll just highlight a few specific things below.

 ### Image dimensions

+How to give PhotoSwipe dimensions when Netlify Large Media lets me define sizes on the fly?
+I realized that I could just decide on sizes for each of the preset aspect ratios specified in my Images Responsiver config.
 I defined an object with entries for each of the aspect ratios I declared in my Images Responsiver config.
 Each of these entries has width and height dimensions for three broad sizes (small, medium, and large):

 ```js
 const imageSizes = {